Nanofus/novel.js/DOCUMENTATION.md

 ## `novel.json` structure

 `novel.json` is a JavaScript Object Notation file - a neat way to work with structured information.
 The top level of the structure contains the following variables:
-- `name` - Use this to set your novel's name.
+- `name` - Use this to set your application's name.
 - `version` - The version number.
 - `inventories` - A list of lists of the player's items and other variables.
 - `scenes` - A list of the scenes, i.e. views, areas, different texts the player can see.